cryptoalgebra/Algebra/docs/Contracts/Core/AlgebraPoolBase.md

 The globalState structure in the pool stores many values but requires only one slot and is exposed as a single method to save gas when accessed externally.

+### mapping(int24 &#x3D;&gt; struct TickManagement.Tick) ticks

+Look up information about a specific tick in the pool

+### uint32 communityFeeLastTimestamp

+The timestamp of the last sending of tokens to community vault

+### address plugin

+Returns the address of currently used plugin

+*Developer note: The plugin is subject to change*
+### mapping(int16 &#x3D;&gt; uint256) tickTable

+Returns 256 packed tick initialized boolean values.
+See TickTree for more information

+### int24 nextTickGlobal

+The next initialized tick after current global tick

+### int24 prevTickGlobal

+The previous initialized tick before (or at) current global tick

 ### uint128 liquidity

 The currently in range liquidity available to the pool